thezawzaw/kubernetes-gitops-guide/docs/README.md

   _In this section, you'll learn how to set up and configure [Argo CD](https://argo-cd.readthedocs.io/en/stable/) as GitOps CD to deploy applications automatically on Kubernetes._

 - **Setup (6): Configuring Argo CD Image Updater**
-  _In this section, you'll learn how to set up and configure [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate updating and pulling the Docker container images automatically on Kubernetes._
+  _In this section, you'll learn how to set up and configure [Argo CD Image Updater](https://argocd-image-updater.readthedocs.io/en/stable/) to automate updating the Docker container images automatically on Kubernetes._

 This hands-on practical guide on GitOps in Kubernetes is based on Poom Wettayakorn's [webapp](https://gitlab.com/gitops-argocd-demo/webapp), but I will share more details and focus on a beginner-friendly guide.